janhvi1508/Investment-Trends-Analysis-Dashboard-Streamlit-Python/README.md

 ---

 # About the Project & My Role
-This project was completed as part of my **Data Analytics Internship at Cognifyz Technologies**.
+This project was completed as part of my **Personal Project to enchance my skill**.
 The objective was to analyze investment trends, financial behaviors, and investor preferences using **Python (Pandas, NumPy, Matplotlib, Plotly)** and build an **interactive dashboard in Streamlit**.

 ## My Responsibilities